vivekneupane11/reactjs-editor/README.md

 2. Find className of specific elements
 3. Override css present there from your own css files

- In future update, I will create option to pass all components such as a props
+ In future update, I will create option to pass all components in a props

 ```